Skip to content

 The Detroit location page on an HVAC company website

 Before hiring an HVAC company, many homeowners try to solve system problems on their own.
-Questions like “why is my furnace blowing cold air” and “how to clean air filters” get hundreds to thousands of searches every month.
+Questions like “why is my furnace blowing cold air” and “how to clean air filters” get hundreds of searches every month.

 HVAC SEO content example on Google

-Once you’ve brainstormed a list of possible keywords, run them through a free keyword research tool like WordStream.
-When you type in “why is my furnace leaking water,” you’ll see how many customers are searching that exact keyword and how competitive it is:
+When you type in “why is my furnace leaking water,” you’ll see how many potential customers are searching that exact keyword and how competitive it is:

 HVAC keyword search on WordStream